China Rich Girlfriend

-China Rich Girlfriend is a satirical 2015 romantic comedy novel by Kevin Kwan.
+China Rich Girlfriend is a 2015 satirical romantic comedy novel by Kevin Kwan.
 It is the sequel to Crazy Rich Asians, a novel about the wealthy Singapore elite.
 Kwan was urged to write the sequel by his publishers after the initial success of Crazy Rich Asians.
 The title refers to a line in the novel in which Nick's mother, Eleanor, exclaims over the wealth of the "China rich" who are billionaires, "These people aren't just everyday rich with a few hundred million.
 They are China rich!"
-The novel was followed by a sequel, Rich People Problems in 2017.
+The novel was followed by a third and final sequel, Rich People Problems, in 2017.

 Plot

-Rachel Chu and Nicholas Young have repaired their relationship after her disastrous visit to his family, chronicled in Crazy Rich Asians.
+Rachel Chu and Nicholas Young have repaired their relationship after her disastrous visit to his family.
 As a result of their engagement, Nicholas is estranged from his mother Eleanor and his grandmother.
 His aunt Jacqueline Ling informs him that in consequence of his planned marriage, he will find himself shut out of his family and his ancestral home, and warns him that this will be more intolerable than he anticipates.

 In Crazy Rich Asians, Rachel learned that the man her mother had been married to in China was not her biological father, and that her mother does not know her real father's whereabouts or even what name he currently has.
 Rachel yearns to connect with him.

 Carlton Bao, the only son of very wealthy Mainland Chinese parents, is a student in Britain.
 He crashes his Ferrari and is badly injured.
 His mother Bao Shaoyen, while lunching with Eleanor Young and some friends, shows them a photo of Carlton before the accident, and they realize he strongly resembles Rachel Chu.

 Nick's cousin Astrid has been reunited with her husband Michael, and their marriage is on a more even financial footing now that Michael's tech company is financially successful and her family respects him.
 However, Michael's prosperity does not make him even-tempered.
 Meanwhile Charlie Wu, Astrid's onetime fiancé who secretly engineered the success of Michael's firm in order to make Astrid happy, is struggling in his marriage with Isabel.

 Kitty Pong, the former actress whose marriage to Bernard Tai brought her into the Singapore elite, tries to buy her way into the high society of Hong Kong by appearing in gossip magazines and buying high-profile art.
 However, she is socially clumsy.
 Finding herself continually shunned, she hires the services of Corinna Ko-Tung, a woman from a well-born family, who helps Kitty appear more sophisticated.